Eurasian Beaver

 pup, kit, kitten

 Eurasian beavers have monogamous mating system with only one breeding pair per colony.
 The breeding season takes place in January-February with the gestation period, lasting 60-128 days.
 The female usually gives birth to 1-3 babies, sometimes up to 6 and more.
-The mother takes care of the young, cleaning them and providing with food.
+The mother takes care of the young, cleaning them and providing them with food.
 The babies are weaned at the age of 6 weeks, after which sub-adults in the colony help them with food, bringing them soft bark and small sticks, until the young reach the age of 3 months.
-Then, by the age of 1.5 - 2 years, they leave, sometimes being driven out by the adult female.
+Then, by the age of 1.5-2 years, they leave, sometimes being driven out by the adult female.
 The beavers start mating at 3 years old.

 Population